 Reasons to Get Excited About Fruits and Vegetables This Summer

 Summer is the season when the most vibrant of fruits and vegetables ripen locally.
-When in season, produce is the tastiest, most available, least costly, and best for the environment.
+When in season, produce is the most tasty, available, and inexpensive, and best for the environment.
 Summer produce also involves fun outdoor activities to engage in.

 Summer Fruits and Vegetables

 Whether or not certain produce is in season depends on the region, but common summer fruits and vegetables are below.4 Most are available for a small window of time, so be sure to take advantage of the opportunity!